straend/fik1.net/content/python/pelican.md

 	git commit -m "Explaining commit message" -a git push

-Now the site should be visible somewhere if you have a webserver setup
+Now the site should be visible somewhere if you have a webserver

-You can read more http://martinbrochhaus.com/2012/02/pelican.html
+You can read more about [Pelican with Github](http://martinbrochhaus.com/2012/02/pelican.html)